a-paxton/visual_information_in_coordination/README.md

-# Visual Information in Coordination: Code to accompany Romero & Paxton (2021, in preparation)
+# Visual Information in Coordination: Code to accompany Romero & Paxton (2021, 2023)

 This repository includes the code for the Stage 2 Registered Report, "Visual Information and Communication Context as Modulators of Interpersonal Coordination in Face-to-Face and